MaxSpanier/CTF_Points_Validation/README.md

 - [ ]  style the webpage
 - [ ]  Depoly on EC2 instance
 - [ ]  Server with nginx (ask robin)
+- [ ]  Progression bar and point system

 DB for flags solved by each user